go-while/rocksolid-light/README.md

 This project continues in his honor, maintaining and modernizing his exceptional work for future generations of newsgroup enthusiasts.

-*"The internet never forgets, and neither will we."*
+*"The internet never forgets, and neither will we!"*

 ## Current Maintainers